Cover Date: October 2014; Publication Date: August 2014

 "Punisher versus the Thunderbolts" continues with an issue-long throw-down between Frank Castle and Johnny Blaze, a fight so uneven that the writers have to do some serious plot gymnastics to make it work (and no, they're still not successful).

 I am a huge fan of the Punisher, he ranks just below Ghost Rider and John Constantine in my list of favorite characters.
 Like Batman, the Punisher is a character that has long been shown as capable of taking out just about any opponent, provided he has time to plan and set up traps ahead of time.
 I'm not one of those fans who thinks that they're favorite character is unbeatable, it's potentially possible for the Punisher to actually take out Ghost Rider if there's an inventive creator handling the fight.
-Acker and Blacker, I'm sorry to say, are not creators of that caliber, and they're solution for having the Punisher win is ludicrous in the extreme.
+Acker and Blacker, I'm sorry to say, are not creators of that caliber, and their solution for having the Punisher win is ludicrous in the extreme.
 This goes back to the inherent problem of having Ghost Rider on a team at all, because he's so much more powerful than the other members he makes them superfluous.
 Placing him up against the Punisher means that Castle had to go to ridiculous means to reach that power-set, and while again it can be done, the way Acker and Blacker set it up in this issue requires way too much hand-waving.

 I did appreciate the return of Zadkiel, who has been loosed on Earth by Mephisto to return Ghost Rider to Hell.
 It's a good use of past continuity, though again, having the Punisher kill a fallen archangel with a "plot sword" goes into some shifty territory.
 I love the Punisher, but this arc is making him unstoppable to the point of overkill.
 Let's look at the fight itself, which is the real meat of this issue, and I do think Acker and Blacker approach it in the right way.
 Castle has all of these contingency weapons, and all of them fail to the point where he's just getting whipped through the air by Ghost Rider's chains.
 Then it all falls apart with the now-clichéd failure of the Penance Stare (second time this has happened since Ghost Rider joined the team, the first time against Venom), though with the Punisher I can almost buy it.
 The "plot sword" gets destroyed, which was a nice swerve that went against expectations, but then we get hit with THAT SCENE.
 Punisher chokes Ghost Rider with his chains, which somehow exorcises the demon from Johnny Blaze?
 It's unclear how it works, because the art certainly doesn't convey anything other than Ghost Rider falling down and Johnny Blaze being human on the next page.
 Not only does it make not a lick of sense, even given the "weapon from beyond" gibberish stated earlier in the issue, but it chumps out Ghost Rider in favor of making the Punisher look unstoppable.